albertliumaster/albertliumaster.github.io/_pages/research.md

 </p>

 <p align="justify">
-**Theme: Layered superconductors.** One of the defining characteristics of high-temperature cuprate superconductors is their layered structure.
-One may explain many of their salient physics by describing cuprates as superconducting copper-oxygen planes separated by insulating spacer layers, for example in the appearance of Josephson tunneling resonances in the superconducting phase.
+**Theme: Layered superconductors.** One of the defining characteristics of high-temperature cuprate superconductors, and more recently their nickelate cousins, is their layered structure.
+One may explain many of their salient physics by describing cuprates as superconducting copper-oxygen planes separated by insulating spacer layers, for example in the appearance of characteristic tunneling resonances in the superconducting phase.
+These "Josephson plasmons" provide unique insight into both superconducting dynamics and the static superconducting phase, which we have recently studied using multidimensional terahertz spectroscopy.
 </p>

 <p align="justify">